Hillsong College Harassment, Unlawful Discrimination and Sexual Misconduct Policy

 6.1 Forms of Sexual Misconduct

-Sexual harassment is any unwanted, unwelcome, or uninvited behaviour of a sexual nature that makes a person feel humiliated, intimidated, or offended.
-Sexual harassment is against the law and will not be tolerated at Hillsong College.
+Sexual harassment is any unwanted, unwelcome or uninvited behaviour of a sexual nature which makes a person feel humiliated, intimidated or offended.
+Sexual harassment is against the law and will not be tolerated at the College.
 Sexual harassment may take place inside or outside the workplace.
 Specific examples of sexual harassment include but are not limited to:

 • staring or leering;